sdsc-ordes/wedowind/docs/code_platform/code_platform.md

 - assignment of moderators

 ### Repository templates

 Repository templates help to standardize contributions to ensure any wedowind project/contribution contains a license, code of conduct, etc. or can be used to distribute common code elements that help to get started.
 They can be used on the organizational or subspace (e.g. challenge) level.

+#### Github Organization Documentation Repository

+In the form of a markdown repository, with the main branch protected.
+Only moderators of the organization can edit these.

+- [ ] Code of conduct
+- [ ] Guidelines for versioning code (through releases and tags)
+- [ ] Kaggle guidelines that explain the usage of the repository template (detailed below).
+These Kaggle guidelines would then be used in every challenge

+#### Suggested components for the repository template (inside 1 repository)

+- [ ] The core would be a fork from the [best practice repository template](https://github.com/sdsc-ordes/repository-template) developed by SDSC ORDES team (intended usage mainly for the python version, but accomodating for other coding languages as well.)

+**Documentation related**:

+- [ ] README referencing the general code of conduct and contribution guidelines
+- [ ] Choose default license
+- [ ] Under docs: contribution guidelines for good practices on how to contribute to a code repository as an external

+**CI related (CI = Github Action)**:

+- [ ] CI for deploying mkdocs for a project
+- [ ] CI for building a docker image for the project (with main librairies pre-installed)

+**Code review and issues related**:

+- [ ] Add issue/PR templates  # is this needed

+**Hugging Face Related**:

+- [ ] README formatting for Hugging Face
+- [ ] CI for publishing to a WeDoWind Hugging Face Space
+- [ ] Code snippets for accessing a Hugging Face model for inference, for accessing a Hugging Face Dataset

+**Data Integration Related**:

+- [ ] CI / Code snippets for uploading / downloading from Zenodo / other DB
+- [ ] CI / Code snippet for integrating to RDF DB

+**Template USAGE**: once the template is defined, for each Kaggle competition, any Kaggle challenge participant would be able to fork from it to start there challenge code.

 ### Sponsorship

 Github offers sponsorships for users to support their open source solutions: [Github sponsors](https://github.com/sponsors)

 ### Links

 - [Open source community guidleines](https://opensource.guide/building-community/)

-#### __Todo__
+#### Todo

 - [ ] Setup wedowind github organization
-- [ ] Add project templates
+- [ ] Define repository template
-  - [ ] Add code of conduct
+- [ ] Assign moderators
-  - [ ] Add contribution guidelines
+- [ ] Write Kaggle challenge guidelines which use the repository guidelines
-  - [ ] Add  default license
-  - [ ] Add issue/PR templates  # is this needed?
-- [ ] assign moderators